petenelson/bacon-ipsum-sms/README.md

-# bacon-ipsum-sms
+# Bacon Ipsum SMS

-WordPress plugin for generating Bacon Ipsum via SMS and voice
+WordPress plugin for generating Bacon Ipsum via SMS.
+This plugin creates a REST API endpoint to respond to a text message request from Twilio.

+## TODO

+* Add voice support